EasyIP2023/darkshadow/README.md

 # Reaper

 Gem built for simple rapid exploit development using ruby.
-Currently supportes tools taken from the metasploit framework tools folder.

 Tutorials being used for development
 * [FuzzySecurity](http://fuzzysecurity.com)